-As you may have gathered my vocation revolves around food production by way of urban farming, which ties neatly into my love for design.
+As you may have gathered part of my vocation revolves around food production by way of urban farming, which ties neatly into my love for design.

 Currently I manage, service and farm over an acre of arable land across Cape Town’s Southern Suburbs, using front and backyards to grow up food for owners, restaurants and markets.